 Integration Touchpoints

-| Layer | Typical Systems | Connection Method |
+| Layer | Platforms | Connection Method |

 |---|---|---|

-| ERP | SAP, Oracle, Infor LN, NetSuite, Microsoft Dynamics | Native APIs, ODBC, Snowflake/data warehouse where present |
+| ERP | Primary expertise: Infor LN (CloudSuite).
+Also: SAP, Oracle, NetSuite, Microsoft Dynamics. | Native APIs, ODBC, or data warehouse layer |

-| HRIS | Workday, SAP SuccessFactors, BambooHR | Native APIs |
+| HRIS | Workday, SAP SuccessFactors, BambooHR and others | Native APIs or data warehouse |

 | ITSM | ServiceNow, Jira Service Management, Freshservice | REST APIs |

-| Finance | Concur, Coupa, Bill.com, native ERP modules | Native APIs, file-based fallback |
+| Finance platforms | Concur, Coupa, Bill.com, or native ERP modules | Native APIs or file-based feeds |

 Security Posture